 Before starting her BSc Environmental Science degree at the University of Reading, Raquel Jurado had never lived in the UK.
 Making the choice to relocate was aided by online research as to what the Department and University offered.

-Three years on in her final year and having recently completed her dissertation, Raquel has fully embraced life in the Department of Geography and Environmental Science at Reading, where she has significantly developed both her academic and life skills.
-Raquel is a passionate ambassador for the Department, regularly speaking to prospective students about what it's like to study at Reading including Open Days and as a course rep.
+Raquel fully embraced life in the Department of Geography and Environmental Science at Reading, where she significantly developed both her academic and life skills.
+Raquel was a passionate ambassador for the Department, regularly speaking to prospective students about what it's like to study at Reading, including Open Days and as a course rep.

 Choosing topics of personal interest

 As a student in the School of Archaeology, Geography and Environmental Science at Reading, Raquel also had the opportunity to study alongside students and academics in schools such as Agriculture, Policy and Development and Biological Sciences, benefiting from leading academic expertise across the University and a healthy culture of collaboration.